• About

 A former Reagan administration staffer and a White House Garden historian, Linda met Mellon several years ago and was inspired to write not just one, but several books about her life, her gardens, and her style.

-I had an opportunity to work with Linda multiple times because I had genuine interest to be present and connect.
+I had the opportunity to work with Linda multiple times because I showed genuine interest, stayed present, and followed up.
+Those relationships didn’t come from pitching—they came from connection.

 The lesson?

-tags: Freelancing agency loudoun county, loudoun county marketing, email marketing agency northern virginia, email marketing agency loudoun, marketing middleburg virginia, marketing loudoun county, marketing hunt country, creative agencies near me, creative agency near me, email marketing, email marketing northern virginia, digital marketing agency loudoun county, digital marketing agency northern virginia
+tags: Freelancing agency loudoun county, loudoun county marketing, email marketing agency northern virginia, email marketing agency loudoun, marketing middleburg virginia, marketing loudoun county, creative agencies near me, digital marketing agency northern virginia, marketing consultant Loudoun County

 categories: business